zuleyhaay/pomodoro/README.md

 https://github.com/zuleyhaay/pomodoro/tree/master/PomodoroSetup/Debug/PomodoroSetup.msi?inline=false

-**If you have lastest version this application you should install again **
+**If you have older version this application you should install again **

 After installing the Setup file, install the application from the Install App settings of the Pomodoro app (https://api.slack.com/apps/ADU9GKXKM/install-on-team) automatically copy your generated OAuth tokens.